AnabelSMRuggiero/sbmltoodepy/README.md

 # SBMLtoODEpy

 ## Overview
+SBMLtoODEpy is a software package that was developed to address these limitations by enabling conversion of Systems Biology Markup Language (SBML) models into Python classes that can be rapidly incorporated into biomedical systems modeling projects written in Python, such as the multiscale simulation platform CompuCell3D, or used simulated in Python.

+## Authors
+Steve M. Ruggiero and Ashlee N. Ford Versypt, School of Chemical Engineering, Oklahoma State University

+## Usage
 The simpliest use of this package is to use the ParseAndGenerate function to quickly create a python implementation of an SBML model.

 ```python